hangyu03/Backtest-Trader/README.md

       - **Bottom 10%**: go short
       Positions are closed exactly 4 trading days later.

-   2) Because we open new positions every day and each position is held for 4 days, there are effectively **4 overlapping branches** of positions (one for each weekday).
-Each branch is closed on its corresponding day in the next week.
+   2) Because we open new positions every day and each position is held for 4 days, there are effectively **4 overlapping branches** of positions.

    3) If a position's direction (long/short) for a given asset does not change from day to day, we continue to hold it rather than re-enter.